Opinion: Keep Limits Intact On Medical Residents' Work Hours

 We can't say how these changes affected patients, but it's no stretch to imagine that they were probably harmful to the patient-physician relationship.
 They were certainly harmful to the residents — the prevalence of depression increased from 4.3% to nearly 30% by year's end, and burnout leaped from 4% to 55%.

-Skeptics about shift limits may point out that both groups in the New England Journal of Medicine study got a similar amount of sleep, when averaged over time.
-But participants in the group without shift limits were nearly 2.5 times more likely to be dissatisfied with their amount of time for rest, and with their overall well-being.
+Skeptics about shift limits may point out that both groups in The New England Journal of Medicine study got a similar amount of sleep, when averaged over time.
+But participants in the group without shift limits were nearly 2.5 times more likely to be dissatisfied with their amount of time for rest and with their overall well-being.
 They were also more likely to report that patient safety and the quality of their education had suffered as a result of the longer hours.

 In 2017, after the publication of an earlier study showing no association between shift length and patient safety, the governing body of graduate medical education backtracked on shift limits.
 Maximum shift length for first-year residents was increased from 16 to 24 hours, and more shift-to-shift variation was permitted for senior residents, as long as the 80-hour weekly cap was maintained when averaged over four weeks.